 How does one distinguish between Courage and Good Art?

 The institute is one place where everyone accepts that art education is important.
-I can relax and learn from others without feeling that I must continually justify arts integration.
-Let’s face it, America is just not that into integration.… Read the rest
+I can relax and learn from others without feeling that I must continually justify arts integration.… Read the rest

 When my 11 year old daughter began kindergarten at Melrose Leadership Academy, I had a simple idea.
 I thought I could photograph each kindergarten class as long as my children attended the school.
 I live in the neighborhood.
 How difficult could it be?